anmcarrow/generic.telegram-proxy-deploy/README.md

 =========

-Ansible-role for deploy dockerized 3proxy Soxks-proxy server for use with Telegram Messenger.
+Ansible-role for deploy dockerized 3proxy Socks-proxy server for use with Telegram Messenger.

 Requirements
 ------------